wrcamachob/CrudUser/README.md

 This Backend is .Net Core, we can change connection string in file appsettings.json
 # FrontEnd
 This frontend is Angular.
-After download just run this command npm install npm i sweetalert
+After download just run this command --npm install
+  --npm i sweetalert